ValeriaVF/Twitter-Sentiment-Analysis-Using-NLP/README.md

 -	Market Research – identify and explore the sentiments directed at one’s competitors in order to develop strategies based on their successes and struggles;
 -	Customer Service – pinpoint which brands, locations, or services are thriving in customer satisfaction and which ones need the most urgent attention.

-By adopting Via Gogo’s Twitter Sentiment Analysis and offering it as a service for corporate users, Twitter will increase its utility and make itself an indispensable part of the modern business landscape.
+By adopting ViaGogo’s Twitter Sentiment Analysis and offering it as a service for corporate users, Twitter will increase its utility and make itself an indispensable part of the modern business landscape.

 ## Next Steps
-Via Gogo in currently working on some new applications for its Twitter Sentiment Analysis.
+ViaGogo in currently working on some new applications for its Twitter Sentiment Analysis.
 One product in development is the Positivity Rater.
 This tool gives users a positivity rating based on the analysis of the account’s past tweets.
 This can be useful to increase engagement among Twitters users.
 With so many people turned off by negative and harmful content, the Positivity Rater allows an individual to gauge how positive someone is when considering whether or not to follow them.
 We believe this will boost user activity and retain those who otherwise may stop using Twitter due to so much unwanted, pernicious content.

-Another area Via GoGo is actively working on is the creation of dashboards, which allow users to easily visualize sentiment analysis both in real-time and longitudinally.
+Another area ViaGoGo is actively working on is the creation of dashboards, which allow users to easily visualize sentiment analysis both in real-time and longitudinally.
 These dashboards will filter data on different dimensions, such as time frame, location, and product/service.
 It will also facilitate easy comparison of a given metric (for example, comparing the sentiments expressed towards 2 different branches or how sentiment about a product compares to this time last year).

 Finally, ViaGoGo is already in production of a web app that allows users to write a tweet and see its sentiment rating before publishing it.
 This will ensure that the author strikes the appropriate tone with their tweet and can prevent thoughtless or poorly constructed tweets from entering the public domain.
 This feature will be valued by social media managers sitewide.